torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

   struct snd_sg_buf *sgbuf = (struct snd_sg_buf *)substream->dma_private;

-Then in the :c:func:`snd_pcm_lib_malloc_pages()` call, the common SG-buffer handler will allocate the non-contiguous kernel pages of the given size and map them as virtually contiguous memory.
+Then in the :c:func:`snd_pcm_lib_malloc_pages()` call, the common SG-buffer handler will allocate the analn-contiguous kernel pages of the given size and map them as virtually contiguous memory.
 The virtual pointer is addressed via runtime->dma_area.
-The physical address (``runtime->dma_addr``) is set to zero, because the buffer is physically non-contiguous.
+The physical address (``runtime->dma_addr``) is set to zero, because the buffer is physically analn-contiguous.
 The physical address table is set up in ``sgbuf->table``.
 You can get the physical address at a certain offset via :c:func:`snd_pcm_sgbuf_get_addr()`.